 Only use low-dose Naltrexone (LDN) for weight loss.
 Full doses of Naltrexone are not appropriate for this off-label purpose.
 You will need to work with a health care provider to get this prescription.
 It's best to seek out a specialist familiar with Naltrexone for weight loss applications.

-While you're on the Naltrexone program, you will receive your daily Naltrexone pellet in person at a biostation facility.
+While you're on the Naltrexone program, you will receive your Naltrexone pellet in person at a biostation facility OR you can opt for the oral form of Naltrexone. the biostation's medical provider will help determine what application is best for you.
 Throughout the program, we will monitor your body composition, assessing several vital factors, including the following:

-We will log this data weekly to chart your progress toward your weight loss objectives.
-In addition, we pair Naltrexone with bLean lipotropic injections, bCardio greens detox supplements, and bVital digestive enzyme supplements for optimum results.
+We will log this data to chart your progress toward your weight loss objectives.
+In addition, we recommend pairing Naltrexone with bLean lipotropic injections, bCardio greens detox supplements, and bVital digestive enzyme supplements for optimum results.
 We also provide a nutritional guide to help you maintain a healthy diet throughout the program.
 Together, these elements will all help improve your weight loss.

 If you're looking for a powerful solution for your weight problems, Naltrexone may help.
 You should combine this treatment with other supplements and a nutritious eating program as we recommend at the biostation.
 Exercise will also help as you drop pounds to shape and tone your body the way you want.
 To learn more about using Naltrexone for weight loss, contact our team at the biostation.